vince-p/freetime/README.md

 # FreeTime

 FreeTime is a lightweight system tray application that helps you quickly find and share your available meeting times.
-It checks your calendars and generates a list of free time slots that can be instantly pasted anywhere when you type a trigger phrase (eg ":ttt").
+It checks your calendars and generates a list of free time slots that can be instantly pasted anywhere when you type a trigger phrase (eg ":tt").

 <img src="screenshots/freetime_paste.gif" width="400">